Helperbird/website/src/pages/help/how-to-use-text-to-speech-on-any-website.md

 ---
 layout: templates/help.html
-title: How to use Text to speech with Natural voices in your browser
+title: How to use text to speech on any website or PDF
 description:
-  Learn how easy it is to use Text to speech with Natural voices on any website, pdf or app.
+  Learn how easy it is to use text to speech on any website or PDF
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,